 5. Meeting of the AIRB

-Unless extended by a written notice of the Dean or other extenuating circumstance, the AIRB will meet within three (3) weeks from the time the Dean receives the student’s written appeal.
+Unless extended by a written notice of the Dean or other extenuating circumstances, the AIRB will meet within three (3) weeks from when the Dean receives the student’s written appeal.

-The Dean will advise the student by email of the date, time and place of the AIRB review.
+The Dean will email the student by email the date, time and place of the AIRB review.

 6. AIRB Review Steps and Further Appeals:

-At the Review, the student and instructor will each be afforded an opportunity to present their position with reasonable time limits not to exceed fifteen (15) minutes per person.
+At the Review, the student and instructor will each be allowed to present their position with reasonable time limits not to exceed fifteen (15) minutes per person.